 This deal is in place until 31st December 2021.

 To benefit from this deal you need to be the corresponding author, and must indicate your affiliation with the OU's Wiley Open Access Account in the payment question during manuscript submission.
 Authors will need to search for and select the Open University in order to retrieve the Account Code.
 Please ensure you also enter your funder's details.
 From 12 October 2020 only articles with the following ackowledged research funders will be eligible for this deal: Wellcome, UKRI, Blood Cancer UK, British Heart Foundation, Cancer Research UK, Parkinson's UK and Versus Arthritis

 Please note that the Wiley Open Access Account cannot be used to cover additional charges (e.g. cover, colour and page charges).
-This is a limited fund, so will be administered on a first come, first served basis.